Kanchenjunga Base Camp Trek: 19 Days to the Foot of the World's Third Highest Peak

 Our Team

 We're a family business with three generations in Nepal's tourism industry.
-We started as porters and now run the agency — and we still treat every team member like family.
+Three generations back we started arranging logistics for Himalayan expeditions in the 1960s, and we have grown into a full trekking agency from there , and we still treat every team member like family.
 Your guides and porters are experienced professionals from the upper Himalayas who know these mountains intimately.
 They're trained in wilderness first aid, altitude safety, and speak good English.
 We cover their insurance, meals, accommodation, and medical care.
-Don't hesitate to ask them anything — they're there for you.
+Don't hesitate to ask them anything , they're there for you.

 Flexible Schedule